-Though not technically under $1,000, the Panasonic CSCU-Z9RKR 2.5KW unit is often on Appliances Online for less than four figures, but it retails for more than $1,600.
+Though not technically under $1,000, the Panasonic CSCU-Z25TKR 2.5KW unit is often on Appliances Online for less than four figures, but it retails for more than $1,200.
 This 2.5kw unit packs a punch in the features department.
 Its key features are the nanoe-G air purifying system, an odour-removing function, a 24-hour timer, as well as a few easy-maintenance features to make cleaning easier.

-It also operates at 19 decibels, which is near-silent, and is also a reverse cycle system, which basically means you get a compact, quiet system that’s fairly simple to install by a licensed technician.
-With a $1,600 system under $1,000, the main takeaway from this is to find sales, and to never take the retail price as gospel.
-If you’re parting with your hard-earned dollars, then you’ll want to find an air con that offers good bang for buck, and Panasonic’s unit here is a solid option.
+It also operates at 47 decibels (outdoor sound level) and is also a reverse cycle system, which basically means you get a compact, quiet system that’s fairly simple to install by a licensed technician.
+With a $1,239 system under $1,000, the main takeaway from this is to find sales as there are plenty of bargains to be had.
+If you’re parting with your hard-earned dollars, then you’ll want to find an air con that offers good bang for your buck, and Panasonic’s unit here is a solid option.

 In this price bracket, Daikin offers much the same as Panasonic.
-The ‘Cora’ air conditioner is usually available at under $1,000 from Air Conditioning Online and it packs in 2.5kW of cooling power and 3.2kW heating power.
+The ‘Cora’ air conditioner (FTXM25Q) is usually available at under $1,000 from Air Conditioning Online and it packs in 2.5kW of cooling power and 3.2kW heating power.
 However, we suspect you’re probably reading this article for cooling rather than heating.
 This unit like Panasonic’s is also a reverse cycle one.
-It’s also a quiet unit, operating at 19 decibels, and 20 for heating.
+It’s also a fairly quiet unit, operating at 59 decibels, and 60 for heating.
 In this price bracket, both of what Panasonic and Daikin have to offer are fairly similar.

 Air conditioners under $1,500